 Over the last 23 years we’ve been delighted to welcome to Chicago so many talented people representing every aspect of filmmaking including, Gordon Hickey, Katie McNeice Connor Slattery, Colm Meaney, Roisen Kearney, Jim Sheridan, David Kelly, Elaine Kennedy, Dairmaid Murtagh, Andrew McCarthy, Milo O'Shea, Kealan Ryan, Brian Gleeson, Nick Kelly, Marie-Therese Garvey, Ian Power (and so many, many more) whose work has informed and engaged our audiences and contributed to fascinating Q&A's and social networking occasions.

-We look forward to your submission and sharing your expression of Irish imagination with Chicago audiences.
+Thank you from everyone at the CIFF, we look forward to your submission and sharing your film-making talent with our Chicago audiences and beyond.

-The festival presents three Awards for achievement in short film:
+The festival presents four Awards for achievement in SHORT FILM:

-ALL FEATURE FILMS and FEATURE DOCUMENTARIES must be by an IRISH filmmaker or a filmmaker working in IRELAND.
+FEATURE FILMS and FEATURE DOCUMENTARIES must be by an IRISH filmmaker working anywhere in the world OR a filmmaker of ANY nationality working in IRELAND.

-SHORT FILMS maybe by an IRISH filmmaker, a filmmaker working in IRELAND or a filmmaker of IRISH heritage that created a film reflective of their IRISH background, the IRISH people or IRELAND's history.
+IRISH HERITAGE SHORT FILMS maybe by an IRISH filmmaker or a filmmaker of IRISH heritage that created a film reflective of their IRISH background, the IRISH people or IRELAND's history.